 - Research: Scholars work with research mentors on a wide range of public health prevention, health disparities, treatment, and epidemiological studies.
 Scholars receive training in the analysis of large national databases and conducting community-based participatory research.

 All scholars participate in weekly seminars related to the CDC Winnable Battles, professional development, and public health, beginning June 3, 2022.
 Please note: these dates are subject to change.
 All scholars participate in the CDC Showcase and Expo July 25-27, 2022.

 - A $3,500 stipend is provided for Kennedy Krieger Institute and the University of South Dakota (9-week), and $3,000 is provided for the University of California (8-week) program participants.

 - Education and career mentorship

 To be considered for acceptance into this program, the applicant must:

-- Have the ability to commit to participate actively during the length of the fellowship.
+- Be able to commit to participate in program activities for the length of the MCHC/RISE-UP.

 All Center for Diversity summer programs, including the MCHC/RISE-UP and Dr. James A. Ferguson Emerging Infectious Diseases RISE Fellowship, will be in person.
-Please note the format of summer programs is subject to change based on the COVID-19 pandemic status.
+Please note that the format of the summer program is subject to change based on the COVID-19 pandemic status.
 Please visit this website and the CDC website for up-to-date information on program modifications.